olson-sean-k/nym/README.md

 ## Disclaimer

 Nym is offered as is with no warranty.
-At the time of this writing, Nym is highly experimental and likely has many bugs.
+At the time of writing, Nym is highly experimental and likely has many bugs.
 Data loss may occur. **Use at your own risk.**

 [Blake3]: https://github.com/BLAKE3-team/BLAKE3
 [rustup]: https://rustup.rs/